ES-DOC/esdoc-docs/deployments/how-to-rollout.md

-# How to roll out stack to Web Faction Servers
+# How to roll out a deployment to Web Faction server

 ##	Step 1: Note deployment variables